Zagreb and Croatia´s Islands make for a perfect holiday combination

 If you don't mind travelling a little bit further, Brac Island is a great option near Split.
 It is not as packed as Hvar for example, but offers an equally blinding turquoise waters, stunning nature, and cute villages.
 It even has the highest peak of the Adriatic islands, Vidova Gora.
 A climb up will give you a chance to marvel at astounding views.

-Finnair flies to Zagreb three times a week during the summer season starting from 1 May 2022.
+Finnair flies to Zagreb twice a week during the summer season until 8 October 2023.